RedisLabs/redislabs-docs/content/rs/databases/configure/oss-cluster-api.md

 For Active-Active (CRDB) databases, [use the crdb-cli utility](#active-active-databases).

-Begin by ensuring the [prerequisites]({{<relref "/rs/databases/configure/oss-cluster-api#prerequisites">}}) have been configured.
-Then enable the OSS Cluster API for a Redis database from the command line:
+Ensure the [prerequisites]({{<relref "/rs/databases/configure/oss-cluster-api#prerequisites">}}) have been configured.
+Then, enable the OSS Cluster API for a Redis database from the command line:

 ```sh
 $ rladmin tune db <database name or ID> oss_cluster enabled